wallacegibbon/e-language-compiler/README.md

 ## Enum

-Enum is good, it brings better type checking to some extent.
-But on the other hand, everything will still work without `enum`.
+Enum is good, it brings better type checking.
+But on the other hand, everything still works without `enum`.

 To keep things minimum, E language do not support `enum`, either.